andi4000/pi_jukebox/README.md

 - `python3-vlc` v3.0.4106

 ## Hardware and Wiring
-1. Get Raspberry Pi
+1. Get a Raspberry Pi
+2. Get a speaker/speaker system that works with Raspberry Pi, and test audio playback with e.g. `omxplayer`
-2. Get push buttons with LEDs and wire them properly with resistors
+3. Get push buttons with LEDs and wire them properly with resistors
-3. Use `gpio readall` and `pinout` to find out pin numbering (see "Useful Development Tools" below)
+4. Use `gpio readall` and `pinout` to find out pin numbering (see "Useful Development Tools" below)
-4. Configure the BCM pin numbering for the buttons and LEDs(from `gpio readall`) in config file `$HOME/.config/pi_jukebox/pi_jukebox.conf` (file created after first run)
+5. Configure the BCM pin numbering for the buttons and LEDs(from `gpio readall`) in config file `$HOME/.config/pi_jukebox/pi_jukebox.conf` (file created after first run)